 If you are considering buying or selling a home in the state of Illinois, you'll find it helpful down the road to know about every single fee that will inevitably make an appearance before closing — including transfer taxes.
 Find out if you'll be responsible to pay, and how much it'll set you back.

 Real estate transfer taxes are taxes imposed on the transfer of title of real estate property.
 In most cases, it is based on the value of the property transferred.
 The state statutes may or may not stipulate who (buyer or seller) is responsible for paying the tax.
 In addition, most statutes list a number of cases where the transfer is exempt from taxation.

 When you buy or sell a house, you may be required to pay a transfer tax as a percentage of the sale amount.
 Depending on your address, it's possible to encounter transfer taxes at the city, county and state level.

 Furthermore, you may also run into federal transfer taxes on property that you obtained as a gift or inheritance.
 The transfer taxes involved in such cases are more commonly known as the estate tax and gift tax.

-Since these taxes vary on a state, regional, and local level, it's important that buyers and sellers alike work with an experienced real estate agent to ensure they understand this process completely before selling or purchasing a new property.
+Since these taxes vary on a state, regional, and local level, it's important that buyers and sellers alike work with an experienced local real estate agent to ensure they understand this process completely before selling or purchasing a new property.